 Meet your coaching staff

-Jonas Persson enters his second year serving as assistant coach and men's recruiting coordinator for Utah Swimming and Diving.
+Jonas Persson enters his third year serving as an assistant coach for Utah Swimming and Diving.

 Persson has competed against the highest levels of international swimming, including the 2008 Olympics in Beijing, where he was a member of the fifth-place 4x100 free relay and finished 11th in the 4x100 medley relay.Read Full Bio